 “We’re trying to balance creative expression with the safety of our users, and of course, this is a very complicated issue, said Spotify CEO Daniel Ek over the Rogan controversy that forced several high-profile celebrities to leave the music streaming platform.

-The Spotify CEO said that his platform will help audio creators make a living, regardless of their opinions.
+The Spotify CEO said that his platform would help audio creators make a living, regardless of their opinions.

 He said it was too early to know whether Rogan-spurred cancellations would represent a substantial problem.

 Spotify aims to reach 50 million creators who will make money through the platform.